 The fair value of these hedging derivatives is measured at level 2 of the hierarchy set out in financial reporting standard IFRS 13 (see note 2).
-The fair value is equal to the present value of the estimated future cash flows.
-The estimated future cash flows at a floating interest rate are based on listed interest-rate swaps, futures prices and interbank rates.
+The fair value is equal to the present value of the estimated future cash flows at a floating interest rate are based on listed interest-rate swaps, futures prices and interbank rates.
 The estimated cash flows are discounted using a yield curve which reflects the reference interbank rate applied by market participants for the measurement of interest-rate swaps.